-And finally, it’s important that you learn how to utilize your build-in shelving – and it’s nice to know how to install some as well.
+It’s important that you learn how to utilize your built-in shelving – and it’s nice to know how to install some as well.
 Using the cubbies or shelves are homes to bins, buckets, and the like is nice when you remember to label.
 Check out more like this over at Tessbethune.

 Kids’ books are often much taller and wider than traditional books, which is why you need to think carefully about the type of bookshelves and kids’ room organizers you add to their bedrooms.
 For this reason, we highly recommend making bookshelves out of crates, as shown in this project from Amy Latta Creations.
 The reason we love this DIY project so much is that it barely costs anything to make but creates such a sturdy set of shelves.
 As well as adding books to the shelving, you can also put their favorite toys and trinkets out on display.
 Crates are so easy to paint once you’ve built the shelves, and then you can just update the paint color as your children grow up and choose to redecorate their bedrooms.